ypark9/yopa.page/content/blog/2023-04-04-Trick-To-write-better-TypeScript-4.md

 ---
-title: Master TypeScript with Advanced Tricks - Partial Application of Generic Types
+title: Partial Application of Generic Types in TypeScript
 date: 2023-04-04T01:25:00-04:00
+lastmod: 2026-08-01
+reviewed_at: 2026-08-01
 author: Yoonsoo Park
 description: "Write Better TypeScript Code 4"
 categories:
   - Programming
   - TypeScript
 tags:
-  - Partial Application of Generic Types
+  - TypeScript
+  - JavaScript
+  - Type System
 ---

 Another cool trick in TypeScript is to use **Partial Application of Generic Types**.
 This feature enables you to create a new type by applying some of the type parameters of a generic type.
 This can help you to create reusable and modular types that can be combined in various ways.